DanielReddJones/whoisthisjoker.com/content/about.md

 At the moment I am working on an ebook reader called Bibliofile, but once that is done I have some other projects in mind that I want to do.

 I do not use much social media outside of Discord, LinkedIn, and HackerNews, but if you want to reach me for any reason,  you can contact me at daniel@whoisthisjoker.com.
 Please encrypt the email using my public PGP key on my [signature page](/signature.txt).
-I will not answer any unencrypted emails.
+I will not answer any unencrypted emails, as this is the best way to ensure that you are not a spammer.
+Also, please give me your public PGP so that I can message you back with encryption.

 If you do not know how to do this, follow these instructions: https://www.youtube.com/watch?v=lAblt1Qt_ng